10up/project-scaffold/README.md

 ## Install

 `cd project-scaffold`

 `npm install`

 ## Make it globally available

-Make the `create-10up` command available globally on your system by creating a symlink to this location in your home directory or wherever you have it installed.
+Create a symlink to this location in your home directory to make the `create-10up` command available globally on your system.

 `npm link`

 ## Setup your new project